The Ultimate Guide to Trekking in Darjeeling for 2025: Trails, Tips, Weather & Treasures

 Best Season to Visit Darjeeling for Trekking and Tours

-Darjeeling located in the lesser Himalayas within the Kanchenjunga Range, at an elevation of 2300 m above mean sea level, is a hill station famous for its breathtaking Himalayan views and moderate trekking trails.
-So, if you are interested to undertake Trekking Tours in Darjeeling, then there are two prime seasons to plan your visit: spring (March to May) and autumn (September to November).
+If you are interested in undertaking Tours & Trekking in Darjeeling, then there are two prime seasons to plan your trek: spring (March to May) and autumn (September to November).

-The spring season in Darjeeling with its mild temperatures and dry weather conditions is very conducive for trekking.
-The vibrant rhododendron blooms during these months and the crisp, unobstructed views of the Himalayas make trekking very captivating.
-With temperatures ranging from 11°C to 20°C, the weather is perfect for outdoor activities.
+The spring season in Darjeeling, with its mild temperature, is very conducive for trekking.
+The vibrant rhododendron blooms during these months, and the crisp, unobstructed views of the Himalayas make trekking very captivating.
+With temperatures ranging from 11°C to 20°C, the weather is perfect for these treks in Darjeeling.
 Trekking routes such as Sandakphu and Phalut on the Singalila ridge are adorned with colorful rhododendrons and magnolias.
+Though a little rain does fall during these months but nothing much to worry about.

-The Monsoon months from June to August is best avoided in Darjeeling as it brings heavy rains, therefore this period is not ideal for trekking.
+The Monsoon months from June to August are best avoided in Darjeeling as they bring heavy rains, therefore this period is not ideal for trekking.
 Moreover, the Singalila National Park will remain closed for three months, from 15 June to 15 September to outside visitors.

 Winter Season (December to February): Although winter in Darjeeling is picturesque, with snowfall at higher elevations on the Singalila Ridge, however, temperatures often drop below 5°C. This makes trekking trails icy and challenging, reducing convenience for outdoor adventures.